scratchfoundation/scratch-resources/README.md

     * [11_VideoSensing.zip](https://scratch-resources.s3.amazonaws.com/source/cards/InDesign-files/11_VideoSensing.zip)

   * [Powerpoint-files](https://github.com/LLK/scratch-resources/tree/master/resources/source/cards/Powerpoint-files): Each of the card sets in powerpoint format for translators who do not have access to Adobe inDesign.
-* guides/: The source files for the set of Scratch Activity Guides published in 2016.
+* guides/: The source files for the set of Scratch Activity Guides.
   * [InDesign-files](https://github.com/LLK/scratch-resources/tree/master/resources/source/guides/InDesign-files): The inDesign source files for each Guide.
 There are zip archives corresponding to each guide so you don't have to download the files individually:
     * [CatchEducatorGuide.zip](https://scratch-resources.s3.amazonaws.com/source/guides/InDesign-files/CatchEducatorGuide.zip)
     * [DanceEducatorGuide.zip](https://scratch-resources.s3.amazonaws.com/source/guides/InDesign-files/DanceEducatorGuide.zip)